brendanhasz/probflow/Sketch.md

 ## Handling data inputs
 Don't worry about this till you get the main stuff working...
-To manually feed in data, use tf.placeholders
+To manually feed in data, use Input layer? which takes list of ints (cols of x for which this Input obj should represent) or list of strings (if x is a pandas df)
     i.e., use tf.placeholders where you want them in can pass dict between placeholders and their data/dataset_iterators Layers and models have an in=... arg which specifies the input to their first layer?